Then & Now: Gifts Gone By

 The 80s were a bit rough on style as a whole, but hair was especially affected by that decade.
 Impressions style plates allowed you to print shapes like hearts, stars or even zig-zags into your hair to create a look that was so unique it thankfully died out quickly.

-Before the smartphone, there was the "Tennyphone."
+Move over smartphone, Tennyphone is here.
 What do you mean you've never heard of it?
-It wasn't a smart phone but boy did it have style.
+When landlines were all the rage, Tennyphone was there to make the most of it.
 Instead of a typical receiver, this phone had a "genuine leather L.A.
 Gear high-top athletic shoe" receiver.
 You know how cool shoes are, well get ready to talk into one.

 Back when smoking was still in fashion, classy lighters were all the rage.
 Sure Sears had plenty of standard model lighters, even one that was meant to be a mainstay on your desk when you could smoke indoors like a lunatic.
-But if you really wanted to up your game you could gift your special smoker a lighter that was in the shape of an old timey pistol.
-It was a really fun way to light up that then doctor recommended cigarette.
+But if you really wanted to up your game, you could gift your special smoker a lighter in the shape of an old timey pistol.
+Talk about being the life of the party!

 Your favorite pets could even get a new home with a cool new aquarium.
 How about letting your aquatic friends swim around inside a giant crayon or even inside Garfield himself?
-If Garfield wasn't a strict lasagna-tarian, I might find letting fish swim around inside a cat a bit cruel.
+Good thing Garfield was a strict lasagna-tarian.

 If your man was looking a little scruffy back in the 70s, then you could've gifted him an amazing electric hairbrush.
 The brush would "vibrate vigorously" in order to "stimulate scalp circulation".
 I don't know what a well-circulated scalp does for your hair, but you can't deny that dude looks mighty dapper.

-Waking up to the alarm buzzing is no one's favorite part of the day, so why not spice up a tired morning with a tiny alien beeping at you!
+The morning alarm buzz is no one's favorite part of the day, so why not spice up a tired morning with a tiny alien beeping at you!
 Everyone's extra-terrestrial pal E.T. (wearing an adorable robe) could rouse you to start the day.
 His head would pop up and begin beeping, only to stop once you shove his head back into his cute, little body.
 Nothing says "Good Morning!" quite like having to cram an alien back together.

 More Wish Book Then & Nows